 Testers and software developers work together closely during the entire development process, so it’s important to have a tool in place that facilitates daily updates.
 At CSARHK, we mainly use JIRA for communication, planning the tasks for every team member, and tracking progress and reporting bugs, but Slack may also be useful in the software development process.

 You can pick any tool that best suits both teams.
 The point is to have a communication channel for reporting the bugs immediately to the entire team, so they could be addressed as soon as possible.
-Make sure it also has planning features that will allow you to assign tasks and outline the structure and features so everyone could see the bigger picture.
+Make sure it also has planning features that will allow you to assign tasks and outline the structure and features so everyone can see the bigger picture.

 Conflicts may naturally occur between testers and developers, especially when each team has a different understanding of what constitutes an actual bug.
 Testers may find an error and report it to be fixed, and developers may at times reckon it has been coded the right way.